youngsiiimba/IoT-Gateway-for-Mobus-device/README.md

 * to install the dependencies required to get the program to run
 * the IP address of your modbus address
 * the connection string for the device you create on the Azure IoT Hub
+* to install device explorer in order to view the data being sent to the Azure IoT Hub

 ## Installing depedecies
 A few of the libraries used in this project don't come preinstalled by default with python so you'll need to install them.
 This can easily be achieved by using the following steps: